catherinehulshof/Fall2019-biology/exercises/Basic-vector-review-R.md

 4. What is the total number of birds counted across all sites?
 5. What is the average number of birds seen on a site?
-6. What is the total number of birds counted on sites with codes beginning with C? *Don't just identify this sites by eye, in the real world there could be hundreds or thousands of sites.*
+6. What is the total number of birds counted on sites with codes beginning with C? *Don't just identify sites by eye, in the real world there could be hundreds or thousands of sites.*